 Learn about PayPal scams and how to stay secure.

 But again, PayPal is one of the most reputable firms around the globe with sufficient security and consumer protection policies in place to keep its clients relatively safe online, surprisingly it is one of those online payment account platforms where people are being scammed on PayPal.
-In the first quarter of 2018, PayPal had 237 million active accounts, meaning that a lot of people find it reliable to receive or send money using PayPal digitally.
+In the fourth quarter of 2020, PayPal had 377 million active accounts, meaning that a lot of people find it reliable to receive or send money using PayPal digitally.

 If you’re using PayPal online payment account to buy something, the company is determined to keep you safe.
 Here is how PayPal ensures your digital security when you are paying with PayPal: